What is romance if not repeat flowering?

 At the heart of Impressionist art lies a profound revelation.
 Form and colour emerge only through the interplay of air and light.
 The true essence of these masterpieces is light itself, along with its captivating effects – transcending mere depiction of places and people.
 Some of the artists became influenced by the exciting advancements in photography.

-Robin's Pelargonium in a terracotta pot at the Quarry Edge.
+Pelargonium in a terracotta pot at the Quarry Edge. © Robin Oliver 2023.

 The Impressionist painters believed that our perception of an object relates to the qualities of the light it reflects.
 Among the remarkable painters, Pierre-Auguste Renoir, Claude Monet, Alfred Sisley, Camille Pissarro, and Edgar Degas emerged as trailblazers, with Édouard Manet paving the way.
 Monsieur Monet, in particular, was a wizard at capturing the atmosphere and the shimmering vibration of light on figures, water and objects.
 His series of scenes from various times of the day, like his studies of Haystacks and his iconic Garden and Water Lilies, reveal his unwavering dedication to exploring nuances in light.